MarlinZapp/firefly-rpc/README.md

 Copy the releases from `target/release` into the `firefly/client` and `firefly/server` folders.

-You can adjust a lot of variables in the `start.sh` script from this repository.
+Make sure node.js is installed.
+Install the node packages by running `npm i`.

 Afterwards run the simulation by executing the `start.sh` script.
+You can adjust a lot of variables in the `start.sh` script from this repository.
 Press enter to start and stop the simulation.

 Open your browser on `localhost:3000`.
 Enjoy.